-- Protein: smoked salmon, lox, deli meats, hard boiled eggs, greek yogurt tubes.
+- Protein: smoked salmon, lox, deli meats, hard-boiled eggs, Greek yogurt.

 - Spreads: cream cheese (flavored and plain), and a vegan/dairy-free option like hummus or peanut butter.

-- Fun: mini muffins, danishes, donut holes, whatever looks fun and tasty!
+- Fun: mini muffins, danishes, donut holes, whatever pastries look fun and tasty!

 Bagel Topping Ideas

-You can’t go wrong with classic cream cheese, but I also like offering a variety of bagel toppings like lox, veggies, and some dairy-free options like hummus or peanut butter.
+You can’t go wrong with classic cream cheese or a herbed cream cheese, but I also like offering a variety of bagel toppings like lox (check out my lox and bagel spread that includes the classic lox toppings like capers, fresh dill, lemon, etc.), veggies, and some dairy-free options like hummus or peanut butter.

 Don’t forget the everything bagel seasoning! (affiliate link)